Energy-filtered random-phase states as microcanonical thermal pure quantum states: Conclusions and discussions

 If the number of states around a target energy is so small that only a few energy eigenstates are found in the energy window, which often occurs especially for small systems, then the statistical-mechanical treatment of thermodynamic quantities is irrelevant.
 Rather, in such a case, one might be interested in these individual energy eigenvalues and eigenstates separately.
-While there are several methods to compute a few eigenstates of the Hamiltonian, those that are related to the present formalism are the filter-diagonalization method~\cite{Wall1995} in classical computation and the quantum filter-diagonalization method~\cite{parrish2019quantum} and the related Krylov-subspace method~\cite{Stair2020} in quantum computation.
+While there are several methods to compute a few eigenstates of the Hamiltonian, those that are related to the present formalism are the filter-diagonalization method~\cite{Wall1995} in classical computation, and the quantum filter-diagonalization method~\cite{parrish2019quantum} and the related Krylov-subspace method~\cite{Stair2020} in quantum computation.
+More recently, a Gaussian-filter method for exploring ground-state properties has been proposed~\cite{He2022}, where the initial state is prepared so as to have a large overlap with the target ground state, instead of being prepared as a random state.
 The quantum subspace expansion method such as one~\cite{seki2021spatial} based on the quantum power method~\cite{seki2021} might be also useful.
-We also note that in a similar spirit but for the canonical ensemble, an improved version of the finite-temperature Lanczos method by explicitly calculating low-lying eigenpairs has recently been proposed~\cite{Morita2020} to reduce the number of samples at low temperatures (see also Ref.~\cite{Aichhorn2003} for another approach to an efficient sampling at low temperatures).
+We also note that in a similar spirit but for the canonical ensemble in classical computation, an improved version of the finite-temperature Lanczos method by explicitly calculating low-lying eigenpairs has recently been proposed~\cite{Morita2020} to reduce the number of samples at low temperatures (see also Ref.~\cite{Aichhorn2003} for another approach to an efficient sampling at low temperatures).